broadinstitute/cromwell/supportedBackends/aws/src/main/scala/cromwell/backend/impl/aws/README.md

 ```

-Additional, custom tags can be added to jobs, using the "additionalTags" paramter in the "default-runtime-attributes" section of the job definition:
+Additional, custom tags can be added to jobs, using the "additionalTags" parameter in the "default-runtime-attributes" section of the job definition:

 ```
 backend {